 - Export as a PDF, PNG, or CSV to share and analyze the data as a document, image, or spreadsheet.
 List gadgets are CSV export only.

-- Resize the gadget via the size menu.
+- Resize the gadget with the Size menu option.
 Only the applicable sizes are shown in the menu.
-This menu only displays if the size can be changed.
+This menu option only displays if the size can be changed.

 - Delete to permanently remove the gadget from your dashboard.